 Competition structure: Some of the classes you can expect to come across at an affiliated show are British Novice, Discovery, Newcomers and Foxhunter (see box below for more details).
 These classes offer the chance to qualify for second rounds, then a final.
 The emphasis is on getting combinations to jump consistently rather than racing against the clock, and you need to achieve four double clears in each category to qualify.
 You then earn three chances to compete at a second round competition and try for a place in the final.

-Ticket to ride: Non-members of the BSJA can purchase a day ticket from show secretaries for £6.
+Ticket to ride: Non-members of BS can purchase a day ticket from show secretaries for £6.
 You need one ticket per class.
 You won’t receive any prize money if you’re placed.

 You might also be interested in: